MKB-Datalab/workshop-data-readiness-power-bi/README.md

 # Pre-requisites

-* Install Power BI
+:white_check_mark: Install Power BI
-* Download subset of AdventureWorksDW2019 (available in this repository)
+:white_check_mark: Download subset of AdventureWorksDW2019 (available in this repository)
-* Take a quick look at the data to have an idea what the data is about
+:white_check_mark: Take a quick look at the data to have an idea what the data is about